ignBane/Roblox-Unfriender/README.md

 # Roblox-Unfriender
-Unfriends everyone on your roblox friends list (Can ignore)
+Unfriends everyone on your roblox friends list (Can ignore friends)

 # Features
 - Ignore List<br>